doitsujin/dxbc-spirv/ir/ir.md

 The `%address` parameter is a vector or scalar of an integer type.

 ### Sparse feedback
-Resource access instructions that return sparse feedback will return a struct with two members:
+Instructions decorated with the `SparseFeedback` flag return a struct type with the following members:
-- An unsigned integer containing the sparse feedback value.
+- An `u32` containing the sparse feedback value.
-- A scalar or vector containing the value retrieved from the resource
+- A scalar or vector containing the data retrieved from the resource.

 The sparse feedback value should only be used with the `CheckSparseAccess` instruction.
+This abstraction exists in lower-level IRs, and was adopted here because applications may choose to copy the raw feedback value around and feed it back into a shader later, or potentially use it in external tools.

 | `ir::OpCode`         | Return type | Arguments... |
 |----------------------|-------------|--------------|